thomas-k-cameron/my-mbo-analysis-book/src/overview.md

   As part of my senior thesis, I made some of the dataset I'm using for this project partially available online.

   https://www.kaggle.com/datasets/a53e93e57a1/maker-order-dataset-osaka-20210301

-# Research Questions

-- Is it true that high-speed orders are more likely to get canceled?

-- How cloud computing help you process the files?

-- If the order speed is going to matter, can you use that information to improve the prediction model?